OrMacc/claude-mcp-mongodb-integration/README.md

 ⸻

+### 2. Set up your Atlas account

+Follow the steps in - https://www.mongodb.com/docs/guides/atlas/cluster/
+- Dont forget to add a db user.
+It is required before generating the mongoUri_Node.js in the next step.

+⸻

-### 2. Create the mcp.config.json file
+### 3. Update the mcp.config.json file

-In the root of the project, create a file named mcp.config.json with the following content:
+In the root of the project, Update a file named mcp.config.json with the following content and replace mongoUri_Node.js per instructions below:
 ```bash

 {